 SoulFull Relationships For Baby-Boomers

 The following is a dialogue on relationships between Neale Donald Walsch and “God” in his book, Conversations With God.
+The purple font is ‘God’ speaking to Neale; the black font is Neale.

 …First, make sure you get into a relationship for the right reasons (…I mean “right” relative to the larger purpose you hold in your life.)